Asinabka Film & Media Arts Festival

 Asinabka Festival is a registered non-profit organization, and was first organized by an ad-hoc collective of Indigenous artists and arts professionals who came together in 2012 to launch the first edition of the festival.
 We began this project out of a strong need for a space in Ottawa to showcase film, video, and media arts created by Indigenous peoples.
 Our curatorial focus is to centre the programming of work by Indigenous peoples, as well as the work of local artists, and emerging artists.

 The mandate of the Asinabka Festival is to hold an annual Indigenous film and media arts festival in Ottawa, Canada, that allows independent artists, national, international, Indigenous, and non-Indigenous, to share, present, and disseminate their work.
-In addition to the annual festival, Asinabka Festival offers year round programming, such as our winter "Snow-screening" in an outdoor theatre made of snow, as well as other one-time screenings and art events.
+In addition to the annual festival, Asinabka Festival offers year round programming, such as one-time film screenings and art events, as well as our annual winter "Snow-screening" in an outdoor theatre made of snow.

 The Asinabka Festival's goals are: